EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Monthly Memberships Only

+This is a non-traditional co-working space and is predominantly self managed, so we don't have a staff person to handle drop-ins.
+There are several coffee shops in town that provide internet if that's all you need.
+Octopus, at the West end of Elk (the next block up from Evolve), tends to be fairly open and usually has a significant amount of available space.

 We bill month-to-month, so you can choose to rent for a single month, but that is the minimum.

-This are a non-traditional co-working space which is predominantly self managed, so we don't have a staff person to handle drop-ins.
-There are several coffee shops in town that provide internet if that's all you need.
-Octopus, at the West end of Elk, tends to be fairly open and usually has a significant amount of available space.

 ## Sound & Phone Use